The Southern California Desert Is One Massive, Trippy Outdoor Gallery

 ”It’s a special place to explore,” says artist and local native Sofia Enriquez.
 “You can find an art scene in just about any city in the valley.”

-Inspiration continues to spark incredible things in the Southern California desert, which could be considered one huge outdoor canvas.
-And the spaced-out—literally and figuratively—nature of the art scene here makes it extremely easy to immerse yourself in the desert scene while maintaining distance.
+Inspiration continues to spark incredible things in the Southern California desert, which could be considered one huge, socially distant outdoor canvas.
 Even better, most of it is free.
-Here are the best ways to surrender to experience this singular art scene right now.
+Here are the best ways to immerse yourself right now.

 The free exhibit relies heavily on the outdoors, making it a fortuitous cultural experience during a pandemic.